-One of the most common students ask before taking the ACT is, "Can I use my calculator on the test?"
-The answer is yes… usually.
-You do have to be careful to stick with the ACT's list of approved calculators.
+One of the most common students ask before taking the ACT is, “Can I use my calculator on the test?”
+The answer is yes… but be careful.
+You do have to be careful to stick with the ACT’s list of approved calculators.
 Basically, any of the following features on a calculator means it will be banned from use on the ACT:

 - No calculator that can communicate wirelessly, like a phone, an iPod Touch, or via an infared port.

-- No stylus or pen based devices, so no tablets.
+- No stylus or pen based devices, so no tablets like an iPad or Nexus.

-- No calculators that have a computer-like "QWERTY" keyboard.
-Even though the new TI-nspire touch has a keyboard, you will notice it is alphabetical, not QWERTY, like a computer.
+- No calculators that have a computer-like “QWERTY” keyboard.
+Even though the latest TI-Nspire models have had full keyboards for several years now, you will notice it is alphabetical, not QWERTY, like a computer.

 - No calculators with a computer algebra system (CAS)

-Also, if you're calculator makes sounds, it has to be muted, and if it has a paper tape printout feature, that has to be disabled.
-What does this mean?
-Basically, if you own a Texas Instruments calculator, you'll be o.k. if you have one of the following:
+What does all of this mean?
+Basically, if you own a Texas Instruments calculator, you’ll be o.k. if you have one of the following:

 - TI-30 (including multiview)